nilx/megawave/README.txt

 Different options are available.
 Include these options in the command-line to use them.

 * MODE       The compilation mode can be
   - normal   : default standatd behaviour
   - opti     : use optimisation options
   - profile  : include profiling instructions, for use with gprof
+  - coverage : include code coverage instructions, for use with gcov
   - debug    : include debugging symbols
 * LINK       The linking method can be
   - dynamic  : default dynamic linking
   - static   : link statically
 * CHECK      The code checking mode can be
   - relax    : default ansi mode
   - strict   : strict ansi confirmance with extra code quality check

 Example: